-- Start Request sent when starting the engine. - Stop Request sent when shutting down the engine. - Idle Request sent when the Idle Request logic element is true in BESTLogicPlus. - Preheat Request sent anytime the DGC-2020ES would normally have its PRE relay closed for engines requiring a preheat contact. - Accelerator Pedal Position sent based on the Accelerator Position setting. - Primary/Secondary Engine Speed sent based on the Speed Select setting and the state of the Alternate Frequency Override element in BESTLogicPlus.
+- Start Request sent when starting the engine. - Stop Request sent when shutting down the engine. - Idle Request sent when the Idle Request logic element is true in BESTlogicPlus. - Preheat Request sent anytime the DGC-2020ES would normally have its PRE relay closed for engines requiring a preheat contact. - Accelerator Pedal Position sent based on the Accelerator Position setting.
+If the Accelerator Pedal Position setting is left at the default 50%, this is calculated and sent based on the programmable Engine RPM setting to achieve the desired engine RPM. - Primary/Secondary Engine Speed sent based on the Speed Select setting and the state of the Alternate Frequency Override element in BESTlogicPlus.
 Primary speed is sent when the Speed Select setting is set for Primary and Secondary speed is sent when the Speed Select setting is set for Secondary.
 However, these are reversed if the Alternate Frequency Override is true.
 A setting of Primary results in Secondary being sent and a setting of Secondary results in Primary being sent when the Alternate Frequency Override is true.

-The Volvo Penta ECU configuration is applicable only to the EDC3 and EMS2 models of Volvo Penta engine controllers.
+\ The Volvo Penta ECU configuration is applicable only to the EDC3 and EMS2 models of Volvo Penta engine controllers.